Exempt Review Process

 • is greater than minimal risk

-• uses vulnerable populations as research subjects (less than 18 years of age)
+• uses vulnerable populations as research subjects.
+Minors (less than 18 years of age) are allowed only under category 1 if applicable

-• involves administration or use of drugs or devices
+• involves administration or use of drugs or medical devices

-• involves the audio or video recording of research participants in a non- anonymous manner
+• involves the audio or video recording of adult research participants in a non- anonymous manner and disclosure is sensitive (not low risk); recording of minors if not part of normal educational practice

 • involves exercise